0x76agabond/chimera-architecture/README.md

 2. `Adapter` must pair with a `Verifier` or `Repository`.
 3. `Adapter` exposes **everything** the underlying library/infra can do.
 4. `Verifier`/`Repository` stays **stateless** and validates all input before calling the adapter.
-5. `Application` orchestrates the full use-case flow.
+5. `Flow` orchestrates the full use-case flow.
 6. `Service` provides use-case–specific logic.
 7. `Kit` handles real-world messy data and external chaos.
 8. `Executor` is the **single decorator** for logging, timing, and exception capture.